History | Master of Arts Degree

 History Application Review Process

 A standing graduate applicant review committee meets just after the expiration of the application deadline.
-By the beginning of March, the committee has made its applicant selections based upon committee recommendations.
+The committee reviews each item of every complete application.
+The committee has made its applicant selections by the beginning of March.

 About the History Faculty: The History Department is an active community of diverse, internationally recognized scholars. | History Department Faculty